quickapps/docs/en/developers/plugins.rst

 There are a few special packages names, such as:

-- **quickapps/cms**: Required version of QuickAppsCMS
+- **quickapps/cms**: Required version of QuickAppsCMS.

-- **cakephp/cakephp**: Required version of CakePHP (commonly used by cakephp's community plugins)
+- **cakephp/cakephp**: Required version of CakePHP (commonly used by cakephp's community plugins).

-- **php**: Required version of PHP
+- **php**: Required version of PHP.

 Install & Uninstall Process
 ===========================

 The following describes some of the tasks automatically performed by QuickAppsCMS during the (un)installation process, as well as some tasks that plugins should consider during these processes.
 In both cases a series of events are automatically triggered which plugins may responds to in order to change the (un)installation process.

 Installation
 ------------